bryansteiner/gpu-passthrough-tutorial/README.md

    Configuration version:.........3
 ```

-You can see that the "Kernel Image Path" and the "Initrd Image Path" are symbolic links that point to our old kernel and initrd.
+You can see that the "Kernel Image Path" and the "Initrd Image Path" are symbolic links that point to the old kernel and initrd.

 ```
 $ ls -l /boot